sensejs/sensejs/README.md

 See [Documentation](https://sensejs.io)

 ## BREAKING CHANGES
+-   0.10.x

+    Several deprecated classes, functions and parameters are removed

+      - In `@sensejs/core`, the following deprecated functions and parameters are removed

+        - `uuidV1`
+        - `ComponentOption.scope`
+        - `ComponentOption.bindParentConstructor`

+      - `ResolveContext` are removed from `@sensejs/container`

 -   0.9.x

     This version introduces many breaking changes due to the IoC container has been rewritten.